 Is it credible and trustworthy and displays expertise?

 Does it exude enthusiasm and the development of potential?

 Is it cooperative or competitive?

 Is it an idealist or a pragmatist?

 Is it fun-loving and optimistic?

 Does it plan for tomorrow or spend for today?

 Is it graceful in design or practical in appearance?

-Does it focus upon the big picture, or upon small details?
+Does it focus on the big picture or small details?

 Is it responsive to questions, to criticism, to praise?